The Original Series reading list lacks the

 Also included are the stories from Constellations (one story of which is referenced in TNG: Before Dishonor), and Mere Anarchy (which references several stories.)
 Various references in parts of the Marvel Untold Voyages series, IDW's New Visions: Issue #5, the Wildstorm Star Trek Special, the DC Series 2 Special #2, and the anthology New Worlds, New Civilizations connect TOS stories from those works.
 The TOS reading list stops at the disappearance of James T. Kirk aboard the Enterprise-B and all storylines transfer to "The Lost Era", the Early 24th Century Reading List.

 (Note that an explanation of the order of episodes and novels during the Five Year Mission can be seen here: The Five Year Mission: Month-By-Month.
 This is a very specific order that does always match production order or airdate.)

 (Note that the covers of many TOS books contain Enterprise designs or Starfleet uniforms which do not match the era of the book, and which sometimes do not even match each other.
 These should be disregarded.)Dark blue denotes the primary narrative.
 Read these for the works most closely linked to the Lit-verse.
-Light blue denotes the expanded storyline.
+Light blue denotes the more expanded storyline.
 Read these for other works closely connected to the Lit-verse.
 Dark green denotes the Original Lit-verse.
-Light green denotes the DC Comics continuity.
+Light green denotes the DC Comics continuity, which was interconnected with the Original Lit-verse novels.
 Many stories cross between two or more of these categories, and the categories themselves, in the case of TOS, could be flexible.
 The white denotes every other connected story from the entire Lit-verse.
 Hover for notes.